taniaclemons/cse15l-lab-reports-lab3/labreport3.md

     return newArray;
   }
 ```

-The fix addresses the issue of
+The fix addresses the issue of the buggy program returning the original array instead of the new one.
+It also makes it so the new array is the one getting changed within the for loop in order to return a new separate array with all the elements of the input array in reverse order.

 Part 2 - Researching Commands